oruga-ui/oruga/packages/docs/pages/documentation/index.md

 @import "@oruga-ui/theme-oruga/dist/scss/oruga.scss";
 ```

-### VSC support
+### IDE support

-If you are using Visual Studio Code (VSC), you can specify global component types by configuring `compilerOptions.types` in your `tsconfig.json`:
+When you're using globally registered components, your IDE can't detect the type of the component by default.
+To add global types for components, we provide an global type export `@oruga-ui/oruga-next/globals` which you use to configure the `compilerOptions.types` option in your `tsconfig.json`:

 ```js
 // tsconfig.json